wmcbrine/tivoremote/README.rst

 from the Java SDK.
 The function keys are what the TiVo recognizes from an attached USB keyboard.

-Buttons with no corresponding keyboard shortcuts: Mcr, Vid and Standby.
+Buttons with no corresponding keyboard shortcuts: Misc, Vid and Standby.

 Text Entry